 - Add 1 ⅓ cups sugar and almond extract.

 - Beat on high until mixture has thickened and is and pale yellow, about 3 minutes.

 - Reduce speed to medium and, with mixer running, slowly stream in oil.

 - Mix until oil is fully incorporated, about 1 minute.

-- Add milk and mix until combined, about 30 seconds.
+- Add milk and stir in just until combined.